 - Annuities: Choose from a variety of annuities and consult with annuity experts to find the right investment for you.

-Scottrade fees are now TD Ameritrade fees.
-TD Ameritrade charges a $6.95 flat fee for any online equity trade, regardless of account balance or trading frequency.
+TD Ameritrade charges a $0 flat fee for any online equity trade, regardless of account balance or trading frequency.

 How Do TD Ameritrade Fees Compare to Other Brokers?